 A number of factors affect the accuracy and precision of a radon in water measurement.
-Most critical is the sampling technique, which is discussed below, and in Section 3.
-Other factors include the sample concentration, the sample size, the counting time, the temperature, and background effects.
+Most critical among these factors is the sampling technique, which was discussed in greater detail in a previous section.
+Other factors include the sample concentration, sample size, counting time, temperature, and background effects.